 Lotto West Australia

-The revenue spent on Lotterywest’s games is returned to players as prize money, operating costs and retailer commission are covered, the balance of the money is returned to the Western Australian community.
+The revenue spent on Lotterywest’s games is returned to players as prize money, operating costs, and retailer commission are covered.
+The balance of the money is returned to the Western Australian community.
 This amounts to 33 cents in every dollar spent on Lotterywest products being returned to Western Australia.

-The State’s hospitals and health services, the Department of Sport and Recreation and the Department of Culture and the Arts are beneficiaries of Lotterywest funding as prescribed in the Lotteries Commission Act.
+The state’s hospitals and health services, the Department of Sport and Recreation and the Department of Culture and the Arts are beneficiaries of Lotterywest funding as prescribed in the Lotteries Commission Act.
 It makes grants directly available to not-for-profit community groups and local government authorities for charitable and benevolent purposes.
 It also directly supports the annual Perth International Arts Festival and local screen funding body ScreenWest.

 Historical fact